sap-linuxlab/community.sap_install/roles/sap_vm_preconfigure/README.md

 ------------

 VM with at least RHEL 8.2 installed.
-The roles sap_preconfigure and sap_hana_preconfigure have been run on that system.
+The roles sap_general_preconfigure and sap_hana_preconfigure have been run on that system.

 Role Variables